citizenlabsgr/adopt-a-drain-nuxtjs/STARTUP.md

     |-- down.sh
     |-- up.sh
     +-- your-branch-name
-        +-- adopt-a-drain
+        +-- adopt-a-drain-nuxtjs
             |-- .env
 ```
 ## Start Docker
 ```
 # open a command window
-# from the adopt-a-drain/ folder
+# from the adopt-a-drain-nuxtjs/ folder
 ./up.sh
 ```
 ## Stop Docker
 ```
 # open a command window
-# from the adopt-a-drain/ folder
+# from the adopt-a-drain-nuxtjs/ folder
 ./down.sh
 ```
 ## Start Adopt A Drain